 It can be seen as impersonal:

-The best online wedding registries for brides and grooms in 2021
+The best online wedding registries for couples in 2022

-There is certainly no shortage of online wedding registries out there for couples, but some are more functional and user-friendly than others.
-Here is the lowdown on some of the online wedding registries that experts recommend to their clients.
+While there is certainly no shortage of online registries out there for couples, some are more functional and user-friendly than others.
+Here is the lowdown on some of the best online wedding registries that experts recommend to their clients.

 Since 2018, Zola has shot up as one of the most popular online resources for creating a wedding registry.
 “It is an extremely innovative company that is constantly progressing,” notes Marbais.
-“Couples will enjoy the aesthetic of the website and the close to 500 brands they can search and add to their registry.”
+“Couples will enjoy the aesthetic of the website and the close to 500 brands they can search and add to their registry,” including favorites like Kitchenaid and Dyson.

 Carlson agrees that Zola is a top contender, adding that the site is user-friendly for a curated online registry.
 “They include a free thank-you note tool to help you manage the list every step of the way, plus free shipping.
 It also allows the unique option of exchanging any gift before it ships,” she says.
-“You and your spouse also receive 20 percent off of your registry items left once the wedding is over!”
+“You and your spouse also receive a 20 percent completion discount of your remaining items once the wedding is over!”

 In addition to their online resource, couples can also shop in person at one of their locations.
 “This is useful for guests who prefer an in-person shopping experience rather than an online resource,” says Marbais.
 “Target also offers a one-year return policy which is extremely useful.”

-If you are opting for experience-oriented gifts, Honeyfund is one of the best online wedding registries to choose from.
-“This website allows you to create a trip itinerary to share with guests, itemizing things such as transportation passes, museum tickets, dinners, and more so that each person can choose what to gift you with,” says Carlson.
+If you’re more interested in money instead of wedding gifts, Honeyfund is one of the best honeymoon registries to choose from.
+“This website allows you to create a trip itinerary to share with guests.
+You can itemize things such as transportation passes, museum tickets, dinners, and more so that each person can choose what to gift you with,” says Carlson.
 “Better yet, they have an open-ended gift card registry if loved ones want to purchase something different.”
-Her all-time favorite detail is that the site allows you to link to an online store registry as well so your guests can also purchase you other items that are not honeymoon-centered.
+Her all-time favorite detail is that the site allows you to link to an online store registry as well so your guests can also purchase physical items.
+In other words?
+You can make your Honeyfund page super versatile!

 Can’t decide between stores?
-Consider Blueprint as your online wedding registry.
+Consider Blueprint as the online registry for all your favorite brands.
 “You create a universal registry with gifts from various stores of your choice, and there’s a neat feature where you can view any item in your home with AR technology,” says Carlson.
 “Blueprint offers group gifting as well so that friends and family can go in on larger gifts together!”

 Crate and Barrel and their sister brand CB2 are some of Weinberg’s favorite stores for home furnishings, so she says she can’t help but recommend them as great online wedding registries.
-“You can’t get everything on your registry at these places, but you can add some solid items for your kitchen, bath, and overall home decor,” she says.
+“You can’t get everything on your registry at these places, but you can add some solid items for your kitchen, bath, dining room, and overall home decor,” she says.
+If you’re looking more furniture options, you might also consider tried-and-true Pottery Barn and Williams-Sonoma.

-Chances are, you are familiar with Amazon—the enormous online retailer that sells just about everything under the sun.
-Well, it’s no surprise that they an Amazon wedding registry makes it easier than ever to register.
+You might have heard of this small, boutique retailer called Amazon.
+LOL.
+Well, it’s no surprise that their Amazon wedding registry makes it easier than ever to register for everything from appliances to dishes and even lawnmowers.
 “It’s a brand that most everyone knows, loves, and is comfortable with,” says Marbais.
-“Amazon Prime is applicable to items being purchased off of the registry which is wonderful for any last-minute shoppers—and usually includes free shipping!”
+“Amazon Prime is applicable to items being purchased off of the registry, which is wonderful for any last-minute shoppers—and usually includes free shipping!”

 Wedding registry etiquette tips

-Before you start creating your wedding registry, consider these etiquette tips shared by experts.
+Before you start creating your registry, consider these etiquette tips shared by experts.

 Don’t register at the last minute:

-Even though your wedding may seem far away, get ahead of the curve by starting your wedding registry early shortly after you get engaged.
-“Start with one room at a time in the house and make a list that appeases both bride and groom,” she says.
+Even though your wedding may seem far away, get ahead of the curve by starting your registry shortly after you get engaged.
+“Start with one room at a time in the house and make a list that works for you and your partner,” she says.

 Register for items at all different price points:

-Most of the time, the only people that should receive info about your wedding registry are those invited to your actual wedding.
+Most of the time, the only people that should receive info about your registry are those you send wedding invites to.
 “Asking for gifts without extending the offer to attend your big day can be incredibly off-putting, and you don’t want to put anyone in a tough situation,” warns Carlson.
-“Additionally, if it’s a matter of someone letting you know that they are unable to attend the wedding, it’s likely best that you don’t send the registry link to them after they decline.”
+“Additionally, if it’s a matter of someone letting you know that they are unable to attend the wedding, it’s best that you don’t send the registry link to them after they decline.”
 Unless a person specifically reaches out to you to request access to your online wedding registry, such as your boss or a co-worker, Carlson recommends leaving the gift talk out of the equation.

 Plan for thank yous:

 It can seem like a daunting task after months of wedding planning, but Carlson urges couples to make sure they have a plan in place for sending thank-you notes to anyone who sent you a gift.
 “Some couples tend to forget this, and it can rub families and friends the wrong way,” she says.
-“There are a handful of registries that will do this for you, but a handwritten card can go a long way as well!”
+“There are a handful of registries that will do this for you, but a handwritten card can go a long way!”
+And if you created a cash registry, don’t forget to make your thank-you cards specific.
+For instance, don’t just say “thank you so much for the generous gift.”
+Instead, focus on what you plan on using it towards.

 No matter where you decide to register, just make sure you keep these important tips in mind so you and your guests can have the best experience possible.